anish9243/anish9243/README.md

 ## Anish Patel

 I recently completed my bachlor in Computer Engineering.
-Currently i am studying about Web Development in Humber College,Toronto,Canada.
+Currently i am studying about Web Development in Humber College, Toronto, Canada.

 I know how to code in HTML , JAVA , CSS , PYTHON and Other Language.